Dynamics of recommender systems at societal scale

 Figure 2

-How Pinterest Built One of Silicon Valley’s Most Successful Algorithms | by Will Oremus
+Will Oremus, How Pinterest Built One of Silicon Valley’s Most Successful Algorithms

-There are troubles that have plagued higher-profile social networks: viral misinformation, radicalization, offensive images and memes, spam, and shady sites trying to game the algorithm for profit, all of which Pinterest deals with to one degree or another.
+There are troubles that have plagued higher-profile social networks: viral misinformation, radicalisation, offensive images and memes, spam, and shady sites trying to game the algorithm for profit, all of which Pinterest deals with to one degree or another.
 Here the company has taken a different approach than rival platforms: embrace bias, limit virality, and become something of an anti-social network.…

 But what if optimising engagement isn’t your ultimate goal?
 That’s a question some other social networks, such as Facebook and Twitter, have recently begun to ask, as they toy with more qualitative goals such as “time well spent” and “healthy conversations,” respectively.
 And it’s one that Seyal, Pinterest’s head of core product, says paved the way for the new feature the company is rolling out this week.